 Recognised activities can be combined to determine the maximum number of hours of subsidy.
 Time taken to travel between the child care service and the parents/carers place of work, training, study, or other recognised activity can also be included.

 Activity hours do not need to coincide with child care hours.
-For example, an individual undertaking work on the weekends is entitled to Child Care Subsidy during the week.
+For example, an individual undertaking work on the weekends can be paid Child Care Subsidy for sessions of care that take place during the week.